 Defending College Athletic Coaches against Serious Allegations

-Working as an athletic coach at a respected college or university can present a rewarding and lucrative opportunity.
+Working as an athletic coach at a college or university can be professionally rewarding and lucrative experience.
 Remember, however, that student-athletes and coaches are always under close scrutiny by their institutions, the National Collegiate Athletic Association (NCAA), the media, and sometimes, even state and federal law enforcement authorities.
 In some situations, you can face pressure or allegations of misconduct even when you have done nothing wrong.

 Any issues with the law or the NCAA can lead to many problems that can affect your professional future and your personal reputation.
 As a high-level athletic coach, you should never hesitate to seek legal guidance and representation should a conflict arise.
 This is especially the case if you face disciplinary action, termination, or criminal charges.
-Duffy Law is here to help college coaches in any of these situations, so please contact us today to discuss how we might assist you.
+The highly experienced Title IX and Conduct Code attorneys at Duffy Law are here to help college coaches in any of these situations, so please contact us today to discuss how we might assist you.

 The NCAA has strict rules regarding almost every aspect of collegiate sports, from recruiting practices to athlete incentives to criminal misconduct by students and coaches.
 The NCAA also holds coaches accountable for the actions of assistant coaches and administrators who report to them, so you need to know what is happening on every level at the athletic department and create an environment of NCAA compliance.